apollo

 Diet & Lifestyle Advise

-Keeping hydrated.
-Coughing, runny nose, and sneezing can be relieved by drinking beverages at room temperature.
+• Keeping hydrated.
+Coughing, a runny nose, and sneezing can be relieved by drinking beverages at room temperature.

-Stress weakens the immune system and increases the likelihood of being ill.
-An individual can exercise regularly, meditate, practise deep breathing, and try progressive muscle relaxation techniques to relieve stress.
+• Stress weakens the immune system and increases the likelihood of being ill.
+An individual can exercise regularly, meditate, practice deep breathing, and try progressive muscle relaxation techniques to relieve stress.

-It is best to avoid coming into touch with recognised allergens (allergy-causing agents) such as pollen, dust, etc.
+• It is best to avoid coming into contact with recognised allergens (allergy-causing agents) such as pollen, dust, etc.

-Avoid certain food that is known to trigger allergies in you.
+• Avoid certain foods that are known to trigger allergies in you.

 Special Advise